ssssssyy0112/climate_prediction/README.md

 Our presentation pptx with personal information erased: https://disk.pku.edu.cn:443/link/BD67CA76FD40708F2F0432BF852487E3

 ## Deploy Code
 Below are some deploy code we used.
-You can copy it and run directly in your machine.
+You can copy it and run directly on your machine.

 ### SeaweedFS
 ```Shell